 - Then add 1 tablespoon raisins. stirring often fry the raisins till they plump and swell in size.

-- Switch off flame and keep the pan on the kitchen counter.
+- Turn off heat and keep the pan on the kitchen counter.

 - Add the ground rava+coconut+sugar mixture directly from the grinder jar. the ghee should be hot when you add the powdered rava mixture.